Duration: 5 days

 Information Security Governance

-Identify internal and external influences to the organization
+- Identify internal and external influences on the organization

 Information Risk Management and Compliance